flatscrew/rasterflow-docs/content/2.operations/programming/cache.md

 ---
 title: Cache
-description: An explicit caching node, caches results and should provide faster recomputation if what is cached by it is expensive but isn't changing.
+description: "An explicit caching node, caches results and should provide faster recomputation if what is cached by it is expensive but isn't changing."
 links:
   - label: "gegl:cache"
     to: "https://gegl.org/operations/gegl-cache"